malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 There's an interesting dispute in social philosophy: what is the root struggle?
 What is the root motivation of all human interaction?
 There's a lot of names that don't directly argue with each other but that propose different motivations.
-Freud believed sex was the basis.
-Marx believed capital (money).
+Freud believed <term>sex</term> was the basis.
+Marx believed
-Foucault, power.
-I'm inclined to believe them all, because they're all just about survival.
+<term>capital</term>.
+Foucault, <term>power</term>.
+I'm inclined to believe them
+all, because they're all just about <term>survival</term>.
 With sex, you reproduce and survive.
 With money, you have power.
 And with power, you can ensure your survival.

 It's become a bit of a refrain that the West used to believe that with economic freedom political freedom would follow and that the West was wrong, and China is the proof.
 The refrain is correct: political power is the ultimate power, in that it has the power to end financial power.
 Whenever any political power is too concentrated, it will be abused, and usually to negative economic effect.
-Because people with power will abuse it.
-Power corrupts, absolute power corrupts absolutely.
-These are all goddamn clichés, but they're clichés for a reason.
+Because people with power will abuse it. <term>Power corrupts, absolute power corrupts absolutely.</term> These are all goddamn clichés, but they're clichés for a reason.

 Whenever any group of people has advantage over another group of people, whenever they have _power_ over that other group of people, they will use that